A New Protocol in the Fight Against Oak Wilt

 There is a difference between living under the threat of oak wilt verses co-existing with oak wilt without threat.
 To understand this statement, you must first realize that oak wilt has become part of the Hill Country eco system.
 Over 65 counties in Texas have been impacted by oak wilt with trees dying at epidemic proportions.
 In Comal County, there are currently 10 plus known active oak wilt hot spots and three of those are in Canyon Lake.

-Oak Wilt in the Canyon Lake Area Article 1 in the Oak Wilt Series
+Oak Wilt in the Canyon Lake Area (Article 1)

 Oak wilt is a debilitating disease that is killing millions of trees in Central, North and West Texas.
 The disease is caused by a fungus called Ceratocystis Fagacearum and affects both live and red oaks (Spanish oak, Blackjack oak and Shumard oak).
 Although red oaks are more susceptible to oak wilt, live oaks have interconnected root systems which cause massive spreading to adjacent trees.
 Oak wilt triggers the tree to release tissue as a defense mechanism to fight the disease.
 The tissue in turn, dams up the vascular system and disables the trees’ ability to take in water and causes certain death.